kathyonu/apotomoing_sequencers/README.md

 ### After your server fires up, go to your browser :

+*	http://localhost:3000/             <= from here, click or tab to Enter Your Data box, enter your data, tab to the next entry window, watch what happens.
-*	http://localhost:3000/             <= :root, empowered with cells and widgets, now processing user_entry into sequence_text.
+*	http://localhost:3000/             <= :root, empowered with cells and widgets, now processing user_entry into the five sequences.
 *	http://localhost:3000/quotes/new   <= scaffolded CRUD, no widgets nor cells, first javascript sequencer for display of principle.
 *	http://localhost:3000/anagrams/new <= scaffolded CRUD, no widgets nor cells, second javascript sequencer for display of principle.
 *	http://localhost:3000/sequences/   <= scaffolded CRUD, no widgets nor cells, with jQuery Datepicker working as proof of working.